9spokes/open-platform-docs/source/includes/companies/_index.md

 | **company** | Path     | *string* | The ID of the company to remove |

 <aside class="warning">
-Deleting a company also removes all the connections and their associated data, it is irreversible!
+Deleting a company also removes all the connections and their associated data.
+It is irreversible!
 </aside>